 Rectal thermometers are very easy to use and will quickly be able to tell you if your dog has a fever.

-If your dog does have a fever, trying to cool them down a little to see if that helps reduce their fever.
+If your dog does have a fever, try to cool them down a little to see if that helps reduce their fever.
 If not, it would be best for your dog to see your vet.
 They can quickly determine the cause of this fever and help them feel much better very quickly.